Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Background: the Mat e rn and Generalized Wendland correlation models

-As a consequence, the two reparameterized ${\cal GW}$ models can be viewed as a generalization of the ${\cal MT}$ model with an additional parameter that, for given smoothness and spatial dependence parameters, allows switching from the world of flexible compactly supported covariance functions to the world of flexible globally supported covariance functions.
+As a consequence, the reparameterized ${\cal GW}$ model can be viewed as a generalization of the ${\cal MT}$ model with an additional parameter that, for given smoothness and spatial dependence parameters, allows switching from the world of flexible compactly supported covariance functions to the world of flexible globally supported covariance functions.

 \end{enumerate}